jesusfb/fullstack-gym/Frontend/React_Website/README.md

 * [NPM](https://www.npmjs.com/)

 <!-- TODO: add libraries used -->
+##Libraries Used
+- react-router-dom - To handle routing
+- axios - To handle api requests
+- react - To construct the webpage
+- react-bootstrap - To make the webpage look good

 <!-- TODO: add features -->
+- Simple and standardized UI
+  -Built using Bootstrap
+- User login & authentication
+  - Send user credentials to the server and get a token
+- Inclusive and full potential functionalities

 <!-- TODO: how to build/run the website-->